I'm Forever Blowing Bubbles: Verse 2

+Themes

+Bubbles, and the idiom castles in the sky (or air), are symbols of creative aspiration and also of the fragility of these hopes and dreams.
+Bluebirds and the break of day are emblems of hope and renewal, the sky is another symbol of hope, while butterflies are commonly used to represent represent ephemerality.
+In "forever blowing bubbles", the singer patiently endures life's setbacks, stubbornly keeping faith with a resiliently positive approach to life.

 West Ham United connection

 The song is well known in England as the club anthem of West Ham United, a London-based football club.
-It is said to have been adopted by West Ham's supporters in the 1920s (although there is no record of West Ham fans singing the song until 1940), and it is now one of the most recognisable club anthems in British football, alongside songs similarly adopted by other clubs, such as "You'll Never Walk Alone", "Blue Moon", "Blaydon Races", "Delilah", "Sunshine on Leith", and "Goodnight, Irene".
+It is said to have been adopted by West Ham's supporters in the 1920s (although there is no record of West Ham fans singing the song until 1940), and it is now one of the most recognisable club anthems in British football, alongside songs similarly adopted by other clubs, such as "You'll Never Walk Alone", "Keep Right On To The End Of The Road", "Blue Moon", "Blaydon Races", "Delilah", "Sunshine on Leith", and "Goodnight, Irene".

 "I'm Forever Blowing Bubbles" was played in various football grounds by marching bands in the 1920s, for example at Swansea and West Ham's rival Millwall.
 The song was introduced to West Ham by former manager Charlie Paynter in the late 1920s.
 A player, Billy J. "Bubbles" Murray, who played for the local Park School had a resemblance to the boy in the "Bubbles" painting by Millais used in a Pears soap commercial of the time.
 Headmaster Cornelius Beal began singing the tune "I'm Forever Blowing Bubbles" with amended lyrics when Park players played well.
 Beal was a friend of Paynter, while Murray was a West Ham trialist and played football at schoolboy level with a number of West Ham players such as Jim Barrett.
 Because Billy J. Murray had officially joined West Ham's youth team, the club's fans took it upon themselves to begin singing the popular music hall tune before home games, sometimes reinforced by the presence of a house band requested to play the refrain by Paynter.
+West Ham United supporters sing the chorus (rarely the verses), followed by "United!, United!" - part of the club's name and an expression of communal solidarity.